ajitg25/twitter-analytics/README.md

 ## ✨ Features

 ### 📊 Key Insights
-- **Follower Analysis**: Track followers vs following ratios
+- **Follower Management**:
-- **Mutual Connections**: Identify who you follow that follows you back
+  - Identify accounts you follow that don't follow you back
-- **One-sided Follows**: Find accounts that don't follow you back
+  - Find "fans" (followers you don't follow back)
+  - **New**: Fetch real-time usernames and display names via Twitter API
+  - **New**: Export lists to CSV or copy profile URLs
+- **Content Analysis**:
+  - Breakdown of Posts vs Replies
+  - Engagement trends over time
+  - Top performing hashtags
 - **Engagement Metrics**: Calculate your engagement rate and social reach

 ### 📈 Visualizations
-- Interactive follower/following pie charts
-- Tweet activity timeline
-- Activity heatmap (day vs hour)
-- Top hashtags analysis
-- Engagement trends over time
+- **Account Overview**: Track Likes, Retweets, and Engagement over time (filterable by date: 7D, 2W, 3M, 1Y, All)
+- **Posts vs Replies**: Compare your original content vs interactions (filterable by date)
+- **Follower Relationships**: Interactive charts for mutual vs one-sided connections
+- **Activity Heatmap**: Visualize your posting habits by day and hour
+- **Top Hashtags**: Bar chart of your most used tags

 ### 💡 Smart Recommendations
 - Content strategy suggestions based on your data